 Greg Monroe, Downey, CA

 550 hp—HA!
 You know that's a damn lie.
 But it’s the story Greg Monroe is sticking to when people ask him how much power this 4.6 engine makes.
 When pressed, he says, "Maybe 560 on a good day with ice in the intercooler reservoir."
 But he can't stifle the grin on his face as he says this.
-The truth is, this engine has got to make well over 800 hp.
+The truth is, this engine has got to make this at least 800 horsepower.
 An early version of it propelled Greg's '01 Bullitt Mustang to a best quarter-mile time of 8.20 seconds at 170 mph on C16 race gas.
 Now he's got more compression, more boost, and E85 to burn.
 He's looking to crack into the 7s with the upgraded 800 horsepower mustang.

 Aside from the fuel pump, there are none.
 This is a dedicated race car.
 Greg's got a tiny battery in the trunk that he charges in between rounds, so there's no need for an alternator.
 There's no power steering or air conditioning, and the Meziere electric water pump eliminates the need for any of the factory pulleys and belt.

 800 Horsepower Mustang: Turbos

 Taking residence in the space behind the bumper is a pair of 67mm Precision turbochargers, which are packed with the trick stuff for fast spooling: ball bearing cartridges and billet wheels.
 Fed by a pair of HP Performance turbo headers, they breathe into the plumbing system custom-made by Greg, which incorporates an air-to-water intercooler where the passenger seat used to be.
 At full song, they push 30 pounds of boost into the Sullivan intake manifold.

 800 Horsepower: Fue & Fuel Pumpl